1upvc/landj-starter-gatsby-cms/src/pages/index.md

 title: 'L&J Family Foods'
 image: /img/Fritterbasketfull.jpg
 heading: An all natural spicy fritter
-subheading: Family Recipes from India.
+subheading: Family Snacks inspired by India.
 Made in the USA
 description: >-
   L&J Family Foods was started by a mother and her son for the joy of cooking together and a goal of bringing delicious ethnic family snacks recipes to a naturally focused modern age.
 We took a family recipe of a fritter that we loved and decided that its important to share this unique product with our friends and local community.
 mainpitch: